25 GMAT Test-Day Tips

 TTP PRO TIP:

-You’ll Get a Locker for your Personal Items
+You’ll Get a Locker for Personal Items

 You can read more about what to bring to the GMAT testing center here.